 Amidst the economic woes of the music industry and possible prejudices against some groups, disco was deemed uncool, and it seemed to die at Comiskey Park in 1979.
 Really, though, all that died was the name.
 There are still plenty of styles of music designed to get people to dance, and the disco aesthetic can be glimpsed in much of today's dance music.
 Disco also played a role in the rise of hip-hop.
 Disco DJs would segue from one song to another without stopping, using long instrumental sequences to create an effortless flow.
 This willingness to experiment with records, rather than playing them from beginning to end before starting a new song, would influence hip-hop's earliest artists.

-If you'd like to read more about disco, hip-hop or any kind of music, then see the links on the next page.
+If you'd like to read more about disco, hip-hop or any kind of music, then see the links below.